aushasri/ENV_710/README.md

 The Raw_Data folder includes the raw data downloaded from the 2024 Annual Technology Baseline, published by the National Renewable Energy Laboratory.
 The Raw_Data folder also includes an RMD wrangling the data into a data frame suitable for our analysis.
 The EGrid data describes power plant and generator capacities across the U.S. This data was used for our initial figures on solar capacity in Texas and California.

-The Figures folder includes our first figures, which compared power generation fuels in Texas and California.
+The Figures folder includes our first figures, which compared power generation in Texas and California.

 The Processed_Data folder includes the wrangled data frame on Utility Solar PV LCOE.